 - After 30 seconds, press and hold the Sleep/Wake button again until the Apple logo appears.

 With Bluetooth enabled on your iPhone, there is a higher chance that it’s currently paired with or connected to other Bluetooth-enabled audio devices.
 Should this be the case, you won’t be hearing any sound from your iPhone as the audio output is set to the paired device.
-To ensure that this is not causing the no sound problems on your iPhone, verify and ensure that Bluetooth is disabled or turned off on your iPhone settings.
+To ensure that this is not causing iPhone SE Speaker Not Working issue, verify and ensure that Bluetooth is disabled or turned off on your iPhone settings.

 Typically, you’ll know when Bluetooth is turned on as the Bluetooth or B icon appears on the status bar of your iPhone.
 But just to ensure, try to check the settings again.

 - To access and configure Bluetooth settings on your iPhone SE, head over to Settings-> Bluetooth menu.
 Once you get there, check the switch next to Bluetooth and make sure it is set to OFF.